eminaksehirli/carti-clon/Readme.md

 - `k`: Parameter for the _k_ nearest neighbors.
 - `minsup`: Minimum length for the cluster.

+Neighborhood visualizer does not need any runtime parameters.
+The `data-file` to visualize can be selected in the GUI.
+Properties of the data file is giben below.

 ### About the data file: